sderosiaux/every-single-day-i-tldr/README.md

 # 03-07-2018

-- https://remotemarketing.org/4-million/ Really cool feedback about their road to $4 million ARR
+- https://remotemarketing.org/4-million/ Really cool feedback about their road to \$4 million ARR
 - https://dev.to/juanmanuelramallo/i-was-billed-for-14k-usd-on-amazon-web-services-17fn Never commit your AWS tokens :(
-- https://www.infoq.com/presentations/java-jvm-scalability Java itself from the smallest usage (JavaCard) to the biggest (cloud, love the: "-Xmx=100$") + understanding what the Java Language Spec is for.
+- https://www.infoq.com/presentations/java-jvm-scalability Java itself from the smallest usage (JavaCard) to the biggest (cloud, love the: "-Xmx=100\$") + understanding what the Java Language Spec is for.
 JVMs must focus on ML capabilities / specialized hardware (gpu, asic, etc.)
 - https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b never used npx before, cool stuff to avoid global package, and nice features like reading from a gist

 # 02-07-2018

-- https://github.com/scalaz/scalaz-plugin Excellent compiler plugin to ensure a better fp-oriented code. (no null, no *instanceOf, no side-effects, no equals, toString etc.)
+- https://github.com/scalaz/scalaz-plugin Excellent compiler plugin to ensure a better fp-oriented code. (no null, no \*instanceOf, no side-effects, no equals, toString etc.)
 - https://www.digitalocean.com/community/tutorials/architecting-applications-for-kubernetes Tips about architecting applications for Kubernetes
 - https://engineering.gusto.com/how-my-role-as-cto-has-changed-as-weve-grown-to-100-engineers/ An cool feedback from developer to CTO managing more than 100 engineers
 - https://www.rittmanmead.com/blog/2017/04/sql-on-hadoop-impala-vs-drill/ Similarities between Impala and Drill